soundpress/nycadministrativecode/docs/c05/index.rst

     * - Category:
       - Participation goal:
     * - Black Americans
+      - 11.81% of total annual agency expenditures on such contracts
+    * - Asian Americans
-      - 12% of total annual agency expenditures on such contracts
+      - 9.4% of total annual agency expenditures on such contracts
     * - Hispanic Americans
+      - 8.99% of total annual agency expenditures on such contracts
+    * - Native Americans
-      - 8% of total annual agency expenditures on such contracts
+      - 0.65% of total annual agency expenditures on such contracts
     * - Women
-      - 37% of total annual agency expenditures on such contracts
+      - 36.67% of total annual agency expenditures on such contracts
     * - Emerging
       - 6% of total annual agency expenditures on such contracts ~